Xilinx/vcu2-modules/README.md

 ## Summary

-This repository contains the source code of al_codec and al5r drivers.
+This repository contains the source code of ale2_riscv(encoder), ald3_riscv(decoder) drivers.

-The al_codec driver is used by the soft codec repository and other control software to access services provided by riscv firmware located inside hw ip.
+The alXX_riscv drivers are used by the soft codec repository and other control software to access services provided by riscv firmware located inside hw ip.

-The al5r driver is used by the soft_codec repository and other control software to access an hw ip with direct registers access.
-It implements a read / write registers interface and make it possible to handle interrupts in userspace.

 ## Building